 Karen (Engley) Hackney [BME 1997] and her husband Jason have identical twin sons.
 She has worked in the areas of public school music and music therapy at the Kentucky School for the Blind.

-Jenise Collins [BS 1996] has worked as a sales manager for Michigan Opera Theater and works for the Detroit Zoo.
+Jenise Collins [BS 1996] works for the Detroit Zoo in arts management.
+She has worked as a sales manager for Michigan Opera Theater.

 Anna (Ialacci) Meyers [BME 1996] lives in Beaufort, North Carolina.
 She formerly taught band, choir, and computer at Jefferson Middle School.
 She received an MME from VanderCook College of Music in 2001 and worked on an Education Specialist at Oakland University in 2007.
 She and her son Aidan live in Grosse Pointe Woods.